- Table of Contents

 What Is the Time Value of Money?

-At its core, the Time Value of Money (TVM) is a financial principle that acknowledges the fact that money today holds a different worth compared to money in the future.
-In other words, a dollar received today is more valuable than the same dollar received at some point in the future.
-This concept is not a mere financial abstraction; it has practical implications that underpin various aspects of decision-making, ranging from personal finance to complex business investments.
+At its core, the Time Value of Money (TVM) is a financial principle that acknowledges that money today holds a different worth than money in the future.
+In other words, a dollar received today is more valuable than the same one received at some point.
+This concept is not a mere financial abstraction; it has practical implications underpinning various decision-making aspects, ranging from personal finance to complex business investments.

 The Mechanism Behind TVM